The Coining House, Segovia: History

 The royal mint was a coining factory that Philip II ordered to be built in the end of 1580.
 He was aware of the new rolling and coining system in which the involvement of the use of machinery and devices were moved by hydraulic wheels.
 The hydraulic wheels technique had been already operating in several cities in Europe.
 Archduke Ferdinand of Tyrol managed to get all the equipment necessary in order for the king to proceed.
 The coining house was the first mechanized factory in Spain.

 In 1582, a team of experts travelled to Spain from the Austrian territory of Tyrol in search for the most fitting location in which they could construct the building that would stock the machinery.
 The property chosen was owned by Antonio de San Millán and was located on the banks of the Eresma River.
 Previously, the property was used to grind cereal and to fabricate paper.
 The construction of the new building began on November 7, 1583 in which they used plans drawn from Juan de Herrera, who at that time was considered the most famous Spanish architect.
-Together, Herrera, the king, and the German technicians met at the old mill to mutually decide the upcoming procedures.
+Together, Herrera, the king, and the experts met at the old mill to mutually decide the upcoming procedures.

 The technology was updated in the 18th century with the introduction of the flywheel press.